AugurProject/augur/docs/deploy-dev.md

 ___
 ## Summary

 Unlike production, Augur client is hosted for development.
 There are two domains available, dev.augur.net and ipfs-dev.augur.net.
-These sites are hosted from docker container from the dockerfile in augur repository.
+These sites are hosted from a docker container, built from the dockerfile in augur repository.

 ___